eclipse-archived/ceylon-lang.org/documentation/1.3/examples.md

   IntelliJ IDEA's [GUI Designer][].
 - The [jOOQ Ceylon example][] demonstrates the use of the jOOQ library, as documented in [this blog post][jOOQ blog].
-  (Warning: this example is somewhat out of date.)

 [JDK Collections and Streams in Ceylon]: https://github.com/ceylon/ceylon-examples-jdk
 [Java Persistence in Ceylon]: https://github.com/ceylon/ceylon-examples-jpa